lucas2mz/holbertonschool-simple_shell/README.md

 <h2 align="center">Authors</h2>

-<p align="center">Este projecto fue codeado por Lucas Andrada y Owen Matusevicius.
+<p align="center">This project was co-authored by Lucas Andrada and Owen Matusevicius.
 Cohort 25 </p>